Mental Health Therapist Online California: Counselor in California

 In truth, we all have different ways of processing information.
 These cognitive differences make us unique.
 Every brain works differently.
 Everyone has their own unique experience of the world and their own way of coping.
 Rather than force everyone into the same mold, affirming neurodiversity creates an environment of acceptance.
 Accepting differences allows us to be ourselves and is neurodiversity affirming.

 Neurodiversity is a part of human diversity.
 You do not need to be fixed.
-Neurodiversity affirmative therapy focuses on unique abilities, individual strengths, and support.
+Neurodiversity affirmative therapy focuses on your unique abilities, individual strengths, and support.
 Some people refer to themselves as neuroqueer.

 I intend to be part of transforming social norms.
 I promote changes in how we view thinking and behavior.
-The older I get, the more comfortable I become with my neurodiverse voice.
-I crave a shift to accepting and being genuinely curious about each other.
-I am working to help us reach a place where people listen more so that we better understand each other.
-With effort, exclusionary social norms will begin to dissolve and be replaced by norms that will be much more accepting of each person as a unique and valued individual.
+The older I get, the more comfortable I become with my own neurodiverse voice.
+I crave a cultural shift to acceptance and the desire to be genuinely curious about each other.

-No external framework exists of who you should be.
+You are a unique individual.
+No external framework exists that dictates who you should be.
 You get to decide what works for you.
 We can celebrate neurological differences.
-Different ways of thinking and seeing the world add perspective and make life more interesting.
-Your unique qualities and skills come with individual differences.
-You will be in a safe environment in our sessions to explore, learn and decide.
+Different ways of thinking and seeing the world add perspective.

 What is neurodiversity?

-Neurodiversity is a naturally occurring neurological difference.
-It adds to society just like all other kinds of diversity.
-Neurodiversity is an umbrella term used to describe neurobiological conditions.
+Neurodiversity is an umbrella term used to describe neurobiological differences.
 It includes the beneficial parts of neurodiversity and highlights special abilities, perspectives, and the value of humanity.
-I receive many inquiries for neurodiversity-affirmative therapy for ADHD adults.
-I provide online therapy for neurodiversity to make counselling more accessable.
+There are also deficits to overcome.

 What are the benefits of neurodiversity?